alivecor/simple_hl7/README.md

 ```

 It is important to note that under the hood the the bracket syntax actually
-adds the value to the first subcomponent of the first componenet of the first
+adds the value to the first subcomponent of the first component of the first
-repition in the specified field.
+repetition in the specified field.

 This means that: